-- One point: At least one member of the household, on the property title or lease, must currently maintain a primary residence at an address located within the City of Cupertino. - Two points: At least one member of the household, on the property title or lease, must: - Work for wages or salary within the boundaries of the City of Cupertino; or - Own or operate a business in the City of Cupertino; or - o Perform contract or commission work where the actual work is conducted at a Cupertino location.
+- One pointPoint: At least one member of the household, on the property title or lease, must currently maintain a primary residence at an address located within the City of Cupertino. - Two points Points: At least one member of the household, on the property title or lease, must: - o Work for wages or salary within the boundaries of the City of Cupertino; or - Own or operate a business in the City of Cupertino; or - o Perform contract or commission work where the actual work is conducted at a Cupertino location. - One Additional Point: At least one member of the household, on the property title or lease, must: - Work for wages or salary for a public agency within the boundaries of the City of Cupertino.